 I wrote a narrative for Mask Magazine about the persistent imperialist romance myth of “the colony” in sci-fi.
 It’s a story about the dreams of The Colony’s extension into outerspace/surveillance state as seen thru lens of Hollywood blockbusters and anime.

-It’s also behind a pay wall, but here’s an excerpt:
+It’s also behind a pay wall.
+Here’s here’s an excerpt:

 It’s spring, 2011.
 Your friend is at the gentrified anarchist coffee shop highlighting the shit out of a textbook page already crammed with notes in the margins.
 They look up, anticipating your approach.
 “What are you reading?”
 They show you the cover: The Cyborg Handbook from ‘95.
 Your friend passes it over, it’s opened to an article called “Cyborgs and Space.”
 It’s a reprint from a 1960-edition of the journal Astronautics and it’s famous for coining the word “cyborg.”
 1960 is two years fresh from NASA’s 1958 Space-Race era foundation, your friend says.
 The article calls for the development of astronauts whose bodies are chemically and bio-mechanically optimized for space travel so that they don’t need sophisticated external equipment.
 Like a fish that adapts to leave the ocean and breath on land, your friend says.
 “And all these military and government people fucking loved it until the dudes’ follow-up paper was like, yo, how are these cyborgs gonna be like mentally stable in space though?”
 The social-sexual needs of a person isolated in outer space seems like a legit concern to you – you’re like, I feel mad isolated right now from my own social-sexual needs – and right there in the handbook’s reprint of the 1970 follow-up article on just that, it says the Astronautics journal refused to publish the jawn, even though they had asked the authors for a new piece in the first place.
 You suck your tongue loud and look at your friend.
 They make a side-eyeing face back that completes your shared meme expressing psychic exhaustion with white supremacy.
 You go order your coffee.